 Have you ever dreamt a disturbing dream, but cannot remember it?
-The Talmud recommends reciting the following prayer while the kohanim bless the people:
+The Sages recommended saying the following prayer while the kohanim are blessing the people:

 There are two ways in which evil tidings may be transformed into good ones.
 In the first way, the means remain disturbing, but the final outcome is good.
-One example of this is the sale of Joseph into slavery and his subsequent imprisonment in Egypt.
+One example of this is Joseph being sold into slavery and his subsequent imprisonment in Egypt.
 All of the various causes were adverse, incurring much hardship for Joseph.
 But the ultimate result — Joseph’s rise to greatness, and his ability to provide sustenance during the years of famine — was certainly for the best.

 (Sapphire from the Land of Israel.
 Adapted from Ein Eyah vol. II, p.
 274)